inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 *Required for upgrade*: **No, but recommended**.
 Please have a look at the dedicated [uv-upgrade](../uv-upgrade.md) section.

-Note:
+!!! note "If keeping pipenv for now"
-If you don't switch, please have a look if your chosen base Docker image has `pipenv` still installed.
+    If you don't switch, make sure your chosen base Docker image has `pipenv` still installed.
+The default v14 provided ones don't and you will need to add `RUN pip install pipenv` inside your Dockerfile to install it in that case.

 ## Switch to supported Python version